hrishikeshs/writings/software-is-hard-1.md

 # Software is hard 1

+**Tl;dr: our software needs to interact with the real world and the real world is messy!
+So it's hard to model things in a sane way**

 Writing software is very hard.
 Any non-trivial program is very difficult to write because when creating new software, we're usually trying to do something that's never been done before.
 I'll try to explain what makes it hard in this